lodauria/IoT_Group_Project/Concept.md

 As a traditional lighthouse consume to 1500 watt/h  and work on full power all the night if we consider an 8 hours of working it will be 12000watt on energy which can reduced to 1500 watt for all the night time with this monitoring, because the lighthouse if off :

 1-when there is no boat in the horizon.

-2-when the boats are static and waiting to enter the port. the light will be adapted to the distance of the boat.
+2-when the boats are static and waiting to enter the port.

+the light will be adapted to the distance of the boat instade of full power all time.

 ### lighthouse keeper:
 Because the less work time of the lighthouse the maintenance and the battry charging will be less often saving by that time to the lighthouse keeper.